nubank/nuvigator/README.md

 ### Router Options

-When extending from the `Router` you can override the following properties to add custom behaviors to your routes:
+When extending from the `NuRouter` you can override the following properties to add custom behaviors to your routes:

 - `deepLinkPrefix`:
 A `Future<String>`, that is used as prefix for the deep links declared on each route, and also for the grouped routers.

 - `screensWrapper`:
 A function to wrap each route presented by this router.
 Should return a new Widget that wraps this child Widget.
-The Wrapper is applied to all Screens in this Router.
-This function runs one time for each screen, and not one time for the entire Router.
+The Wrapper is applied to all Screens in this NuRouter.
+This function runs one time for each screen, and not one time for the entire NuRouter.

 - `routers`
-Sub-Routers grouped into this Router.
+Sub-Routers grouped into this NuRouter.

 ## Code Generators

 You may have noticed in the examples above that we have methods that will be created by the Nuvigator generator.
 So while they don't exists you can just make they return `null` or leave un-implemented.

-Before running the generator we recommend being sure that each Router is in a separated file, and also make sure that you have added the `part 'my_custom_router.g.dart';` directive and the required imports (`package:nuvigator/nuvigator.dart` and `package:flutter/widgets.dart`) in your router file.
+Before running the generator we recommend being sure that each NuRouter is in a separated file, and also make sure that you have added the `part 'my_custom_router.g.dart';` directive and the required imports (`package:nuvigator/nuvigator.dart` and `package:flutter/widgets.dart`) in your router file.

 After running the generator (`flutter pub run build_runner build --delete-conflicting-outputs`), you should notice that each router file will have its `part-of` file created.
 Now you can complete the `screensMap` and `routersList` functions with the generated: `_$myScreensMap(this);` and `_$samplesRoutersList(this);`.
-Generated code usually follows this pattern of stripping out the `Router` part of your Router class and using the rest of the name for generated code.
+Generated code usually follows this pattern of stripping out the `NuRouter` part of your NuRouter class and using the rest of the name for generated code.

 Generated code includes the following features:

 - Routes Enum-like class
-- Navigation extension methods to Router
+- Navigation extension methods to NuRouter
 - Typed Arguments classes
 - Implementation Methods